dejwk/roo_display/README.md

 Note `TRANSPARENCY_NONE`, the third argument to `MakeRasterizable()`.
 It is an optional hint: we are telling the library that the colors of the background rasterizable will always be fully opaque.
 Providing this hint speeds up rendering.

 We specified the bounds of our background.
 We did it primarily to show that it is actually possible, and that the combination of the rasterizable background and the background color works as you might have expected (the rasterizable is drawn 'in front of' the background color).
-If your rasterizable is unbounded, you can specify `Box::MaximumBox()` as the extents.
+If your rasterizable is unbounded, you can specify `Box::MaximumBox()` as the extents (or just use `display.extents()`).

 In fact, your rasterizable can be semi-transparent, and it will then blend over the background color.
 In the example below, we create a background that will gradually tint the underlying color towards blue: